The Ultimate Guide Of Things To Do In Parris Island

 Molly Marine Statue

-Replica of the statue donated by the city of New Orleans and artist Enrique Alferez to help recruit women after the birth of women marines in 1943.
+The city of New Orleans and artist Enrique Alferez donated a replica of the statue to help recruit women after the birth of women marines in 1943.

 Purple Heart Monument